arringtonm/watson-interface/README.md

 - Add responsive design (vertical full screen box split)
 - Find somewhere to incorporate goldenrod or salmon colors
 - Refactor into VueJS
+- Add language-switch event to retranslate into new language

 ### "Wishlist To-Do"